 2015: Taylor Swift feat.
 Kendrick Lamar, “Bad Blood”

 Swift premiered her eye-popping, high-budget “Look What You Made Me Do” — which was widely believed to be about her 2009 VMAs nemesis Kanye West — at last year’s VMAs.
 However, it was shut out of all the major categories this year.
 (It is up for three technical awards, for editing, art direction, and special effects).
 Three years ago, Swift won top honors for this all-star video that was widely believed to be about another one of her frenemies, Katy Perry.

 2016: Beyoncé, “Formation”

-As dedicate her VMA “to the people of New Orleans,” she broke the all-time record for most wins at the VMAs, surpassing Madonna, with a total of 24.
+As she dedicated her VMA “to the people of New Orleans,” Bey broke the all-time record for most wins at the VMAs, surpassing the above-mentioned Madonna, with a total of 24.
 “Formation,” from her ground-breaking visual album Lemonade, also won for Best Editing, Best Cinematography, Best Choreography, and Breakthrough Long Form Video, among others.
 Hopefully Kanye is now satisfied!

 2017: Kendrick Lamar, “Humble”

 This Dave Meyers-directed stunner video, which also won the Grammy Award for Best Music Video this year, got a lot of attention for casting a real-woman model with actual visible stretch marks.
 But its lightning-quick three minutes and three seconds are packed with iconic imagery, from a Last Supper Da Vinci reenactment (with Lamar in Jesus’s center chair), to an amusing Grey Poupon transaction, to a scene that is quite literally pure fire.
 Sit down and watch this deserving winner over and over again.